reactjs/react.dev/src/content/reference/react/use.md

     // ...
 ```

-instead, call `use` outside any component closures, where the function that calls `use` is a component or Hook:
+Instead, call `use` outside any component closures, where the function that calls `use` is a component or Hook.

 ```jsx
 function MessageComponent({messagePromise}) {